vasugupta9003-ux/VASU-GUPTA/README.md

 # Universal Bank - Personal Loan Prediction Dashboard

+Files:
+- `app.py` : Streamlit application.
+- `requirements.txt` : Dependencies.
+- `UniversalBank.csv` : Dataset (keep in same folder on Streamlit Cloud).

+Usage:
-1. Place `app.py`, `requirements.txt`, and `UniversalBank.csv` in the SAME folder (no subfolders).
+1. Put all three files in the SAME folder (no subfolders).
-2. Push the files to a GitHub repository.
+2. Push to a GitHub repository.
-3. On Streamlit Cloud:
+3. On Streamlit Community Cloud:
    - Create a new app.
-   - Select this repo and set `app.py` as the entrypoint.
+   - Point to this repo and set `app.py` as the entry file.
 4. Deploy.

-Tabs:
-- **Customer Insights**: 5 advanced charts for conversion strategy.
-- **Model Performance**: Trains Decision Tree, Random Forest, Gradient Boosting; shows metrics, ROC, confusion matrices, feature importance.
-- **Upload & Predict**: Upload new data, get predictions + probabilities, and download as CSV.